platipodium/vinos/ReadMe.md

 To use the model, please install NetLogo from https://ccl.northwestern.edu/netlogo/download.shtml.
 On Windows and macOS systems, double-clicking the NetLogo application or the code (in the projects's `netlogo` folder) with the extension `.nlogo` will open NetLogo's integrated development environment.
 On Linux, start NetLogo with the `netlogo-gui.sh` shell script provided by NetLogo.
+If NetLogo gets stuck during startup on macOS with Apple Silicon, you might have run into a Java problem.
+See https://github.com/NetLogo/NetLogo/issues/2080, install an updated Java runtime, export `JAVA_HOME` and start NetLogo with the `netlogo-gui.sh` shell script.

 Please refer to the `Info` tab in the graphical NetLogo model to learn quickly more about the model, it's mathematical implementation and how to use it.
 There is a full documentation in ODD format available in